 Loop the wire through the wreath and then wrap the excess around the loop to secure it, thus creating a secure loop from which you can hang your masterpiece once done.

-For greenery, Frazier Fir clippings from your Christmas tree will work perfectly to create a traditional wreath.
+For greenery, Fraser Fir clippings from your Christmas tree will work perfectly to create a traditional wreath.
 For the creatives, clippings from boxwoods, magnolia trees or cryptomeria (Japanese Cedar) all work beautifully to make a mixed wreath.
-Alternate Frazier Fir clippings with some or all of these options, or to create a completely new and unique wreath, choose different elements than the traditional Frazier Fir clippings.
+Alternate Fraser Fir clippings with some or all of these options, or to create a completely new and unique wreath, choose different elements than the traditional Fraser Fir clippings.

 Once you have selected your greenery, you want to begin attaching evergreens to the base.
 Select the paddle wire, evergreens and pruners from your tool kit.
 Clip the first bunch of greenery to measure roughly six inches (or the distance from the tip of your thumb to the end of your pinky when your hand is extended – the letter “Y” in sign language).